Can I work and get Ontario Works?

 Income that OW does not count

-• is younger than 18
+• are younger than 18

 Working during the first 3 months on OW